InterDigitalInc/AdvantEDGE/docs/overview/overview-architecture.md

 ## Wireless Connectivity
 AdvantEDGE supports 4G, 5G and WLAN wireless connectivity types for PoAs within a scenario and a PoA supports a unique technology.
 Wireless connectivity is reserved for user terminals while edge and cloud nodes are considered wired (e.g. not supporting wireless edge nodes yet)

 Accordingly, user terminals can be configured to support a subset or all existing wireless connectivity types.
-The wireless technologies of a terminal can also be prioritized in case a terminal is in range of several PoAs; in that case a UE woudl connect via the highest priority wireless technology which is physically the closest to the terminal.
+The wireless technologies of a terminal can also be prioritized in case a terminal is in range of several PoAs; in that case a UE would connect via the highest priority wireless technology which is physically the closest to the terminal.

 User terminals also support having no connectivity; this can happen if the initial state has been configured as disconnected, if a terminal is out of range of all supported PoAs (when using the GIS automation) or when a user sends a Mobility event to `DISCONNECTED` destination.